 We're going to spend more time next week looking at all the best Instagram planning and scheduling programs which have cropped up, but for now let's stick with Planoly and Bulk.ly.

 Planoly deserves special mention because it lets you post to Instagram from your desktop or laptop computer.
 It shows you an entire calendar over which you can plot what you will post and when.
 That way you never forget.

 Going on tour?
 Put posts on your tour dates ahead of time with geo-tags (more on that later) so you never fail to publicize your appearance.
 Gonna be busy on the holidays?
-It’s good Instagram marketing for independent artists to always post something festive on holidays.
+It’s good Instagram marketing for musicians to always post something festive on holidays.
 But parties and family gatherings make it hard to remember.
 Planoly fixes that.

 There are other tools for this, such as Hootsuite, but Planoly was specifically made for Instagram.
 It shows.
 It works.

-Instagram Marketing for Independent Artists is Personal
+Instagram Marketing for Musicians is Personal

 “A picture is worth 1000 words,” they say.
 That’s true, but Instagram doesn’t give you control of many words.
 That means you need to carefully curate which photos you show.

 The pics you upload to Instagram will become who you are to your fans.
 Major artists often hire social media handlers because they don’t have time to be so careful.